dhanyacm/vappala/_posts/2017-09-17-vappala-macchu-closed.md

 Hence, Monthly Pooja for Kanni at Vappala Machu will not be conducted on scheduled first Friday (22nd Sept 2017).

-Also the Navrathri Pooja also cannnot be conducted on Sept.
+Also the Navrathri Pooja cannnot be conducted on Sept.
 28, 29 & 30 2017.